jakir-ruet/aws-practitioner-professional/01-cloud-practitioner/README.md

 - Go the IAM section & press 'Create User'.
 - Give the user name (JakirIam) as you like.
 - Select the user type
-  - Sepecify a user in Identity Center (Recommended)
+  - Specify a user in Identity Center (Recommended)
   - I want to create an IAM user (selected)
   - Give the password as you like
 - Press Next